allow users to upload images

 A profile photo is a great way to strengthen your online community—users can identify others and express themselves.

-Some websites that do well with profile photos are:
+Some websites that do well with including these featured images are:

 • Membership sites